 Food prices are rising around the world.
-During 2017 alone they rose a total of 8%, with dairy and meat contributing the most to this rise.
+But vegetables are still generally cheaper than meat.
 Research in Holland found that in 2017 meat become nearly 4% more expensive than it was in 2016.
 So not only is switching to a more plant-based diet healthier, it’s also easier on your bank balance.

 What To Buy and Eat?

 So, you’ve decided to go on a flexitarian diet.
 Hooray for you.